Chapter 3: Symptoms and health concerns

 Constipation – What is it and what causes it

 Constipation is a condition where people aren’t pooping (moving their bowels) as often as they usually do, which negatively impacts quality of life.
-They may feel bloated or nauseated, and may experience stomach pain.
+They may feel bloated or nauseated, and they may experience stomach pain.
 Most people have at least one bowel movement every three days.
 If left untreated, constipation can lead to more serious problems including a bowel blockage.

 Click the arrows to see some causes of constipation.

 A decrease in eating or drinking

 Medications such as opioids, diuretics, anticonvulsants, iron supplements, and antidepressants

 Environmental concerns such as discomfort using a bedpan or commode; difficulty accessing the bathroom

 Medical conditions such as an irritable bowel, thyroid issues, disease in the intestine

 If the person is reluctant to take any medication that might relieve constipation, encourage them to talk with their healthcare provider about their concerns.